You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

-Having proper diet was my next obstacle in reaching my fitness potential.
+Having a proper diet was my next obstacle in reaching my fitness potential.

-I was a poor kid with a part time job, trying to save every penny.
-I lived extremely frugal life, to the point, where I literally skipped my breakfast and lunch just to save some money.
+I was a poor kid with a part-time job, trying to save every penny.
+I lived an extremely frugal life, to the point, where I literally skipped my breakfast and lunch just to save some money.

 My daily food intake never exceeded 60-70% of my total daily energy expenditure.
 One pack of Oreos in the morning and about 300g of rice, 150g of meat in the evening.
 I was on a constant calorie deficit.

-Fast forward, when I reached my thirties, I was in totally different shape.
+Fast forward, when I reached my thirties, I was in a totally different shape.

 Trying 7 minutes workout apps

 I tried a lot of apps.
-All offered almost same workout routine with slightly different variations.
+All offered almost the same workout routine with slightly different variations.

-Basically you did a whole body bodyweight workout starting with jumping jacks, following by push ups and ending with some lunges.
-It was not challenging and I didn’t get the pump I was after, so I gave up again for few months.
+Basically, you did a whole body bodyweight workout starting with jumping jacks, following by push-ups and ending with some lunges.
+It was not challenging and I didn’t get the pump I was after, so I gave up again for a few months.